johnsonjh/VEDIT/README.md

 ## Future

 * A few files still need to be located, for completeness.
-(Of course, these variants can be easily created from the included sources, but having them *exactly* as originally distributed would be useful for comparison and archival purposes):
+(Of course, the first two files can be easily created from the included sources, but having them *exactly* as originally distributed would be useful for comparison and archival purposes):
-  * `VPLUSZM.SET`: Pre-built "factory" Z80 Memory mapped version.
+  * `VPLUSZM.SET`: Pre-built CP/M‑80 Z80 Memory mapped version.
-  * `VPLUS8M.SET`: Pre-built "factory" 8080 Memory mapped version.
+  * `VPLUS8M.SET`: Pre-built CP/M‑80 8080 Memory mapped version.
+  * `VPLUS86M.SET`: Pre-built DOS 8086 Memory mapped version.
 []()

 []()
-* Building for CP/M‑86 (or MS‑DOS), if even possible (as the sources seem to support), needs to be worked out and documented.
+* Building these sources for CP/M‑86 or DOS should be possible.
   * It seems that when building for 8086, the sources would be further translated by means of a currently unknown program;
     many such programs were historically commercially available,